 Topic 3

-VS Code source control panel with Clone Repository
+VS Code clone source picker with Clone from GitHub selected

 Choose a destination folder for the clone before moving any project files.